ozmvege/OCI-LoadBalancer-SSL-DNS-WAF-NGINX/README.md

 - Basic understanding of OCI fundamentals.

 # Step 1: Set Up Web Server
-- Create a new Virtual Cloud Network (VCN), either manually or with the Wizard, including private and public subnets, IG gateway, and service gateway.
+- Create a new Virtual Cloud Network with the Wizard to abstract away some networking.
 - Set up a new OCI instance with the specified configuration (A1.Flex, 1 OCPU, 6GB Memory, Ubuntu) in the private subnet.
 Include Bastion Agent and choose SSH keys.
 - Create a Bastion session and connect to the instance.